sujonraihan/ibcs/Backup/README.md

 ## Conclusion

-এই training modules CommVault Backup System এর comprehensive understanding প্রদান করে। Students এই materials ব্যবহার করে তারা production environment এ effectively কাজ করতে পারবে।
+These training modules provide comprehensive understanding of CommVault Backup System.
+Students can use these materials to work effectively in production environments.

 **Success Factors:**
 - Follow the learning path